fredysomy/fredysomy/README.md

- 🔭 I’m currently working on a webiste which uses NASA's API 🌱 I’m currently learning Python,Javascript and Webdevelopment
+ 🔭 I’m currently working on a webiste which uses NASA's API <br>
+ 🌱 I’m currently learning Python,Javascript and Webdevelopment